History of labour law in the United Kingdom: Health and safety laws

-Late nineteenth century
+Late 19th century

-Throughout the nineteenth century, the worker's existence remained largely miserable, nasty, brutish and short.
+Throughout the 19th century, workers' living and working conditions remained poor, and life expectancy was comparatively short.

 As industrial Britannia was extending its Empire, its corporations and its businesses were responsible for half the world's production across a third of the globe's land, a quarter of its population and ruling its waves.
-Joint Stock Companies, building railways, canals and factories, manufacturing household goods, connecting telegraphs, distributing coal, formed the backbone of this dominant laissez faire model of commerce.
+Joint stock companies, building railways, canals and factories, manufacturing household goods, connecting telegraphs, distributing coal, formed the backbone of this dominant laissez faire model of commerce.
 Around the start of the 20th century, in Mogul Steamship Co Ltd v McGregor, Gow & Co, the House of Lords emphasised that businesses should be free to organise into trade associations in the same way that employees organised into unions.
 The consciousness of working people that they should have a role in the economy mirrored the development toward political participation.